+Students are required to report any external awards they accept to their financial aid officer.
 To ensure equitable treatment of all students, the coordination of external award benefits with a student’s existing funding package is determined by the financial aid officer in consultation with the academic program.

 Students in Selected Humanities and Social Science Programs

-Eligible PhD Students may qualify for a GSAS award bonus by combining their GSAS funding and the external award.
+Eligible PhD students may qualify for a GSAS award bonus by combining their GSAS funding and the external award.

 - For external awards under $24,000, the first $3,000 will be supplemental and the remainder will replace GSAS funding.